-The seven trials with 52 or more contact hours all showed clear benefits of treatment, $^{131,143-145,149,150,164}$ with a pooled standardized mean difference of -1.10 (95% CI, -1.30 to -0.89; k=6, I^2 =43.4%). $^{143-145,149,150,164}$ Results were very similar using the REML method with the Knapp-Hartung adjustment for all analyses (Table 9).
-One trial with an estimated 122 hours of contact is not shown in the figure due to insufficient data, but it did report a greater reduction in zBMI in the intervention group than the control group (-0.16 vs. -0.01, p=0.002) (Table 10).
-131 Five of these seven trials with the highest contact hours reported zBMI, the measure most valid to compare across the range of ages.
-Absolute zBMI reductions of 0.16 to 0.34 were seen in all studies except one, while control groups generally reported small to moderate-sized zBMI increases (Appendix D Table 4).
-Appendix D Table 5 shows how these translate to change in pounds, estimated based on BMI or zBMI if weight was not reported.
-In terms of absolute change in pounds, on average, children in intervention groups showed very little weight change over the course of the intervention period, while those in the control groups typically gained eight to 17 pounds.
+The seven trials with 52 or more contact hours all showed clear benefits of treatment, $^{137, 149-151, 155, 156, 170}$ with a pooled standardized mean difference of -1.10 (95% CI, -1.30 to -0.89; k=6, I^2 =43.4%). $^{149-151, 155, 156, 170}$ Results were very similar using the REML method with the Knapp-Hartung adjustment for all analyses (Table 9).
+One trial with an estimated 122 contact hours is not shown in the figure due to insufficient data, but it reported a greater reduction in zBMI in the intervention group than in the control group (-0.16 vs. -0.01; p=0.002) (Table 10).
+137 Five of these seven trials with the highest number of contact hours reported zBMI, the most valid measure to compare across the range of ages.
+Absolute zBMI reductions of 0.16 to 0.34 were seen in all studies except one, while control groups generally reported small- to moderate-sized zBMI increases (Appendix D Table 4).
+Appendix D Table 5 shows how these changes in zBMI translate to change in weight in pounds, estimated based on BMI or zBMI if weight was not reported.
+In terms of absolute change in weight in pounds, on average, children in intervention groups showed very little weight change over the course of the intervention period, while those in the control groups typically gained 8 to 17 lb.
 Only a few trials reported dichotomous outcomes, such as the percent with obesity at followup (Figure 8).
-Although the 2010 trial by Reinehr and colleagues145 targeted children who were overweight (but not with obesity), the vast majority of children in the other trials in this group met criteria for obesity.
-These trials covered a wide age range, and both of the U.S. trials by Savoye and colleagues included a substantial proportion of non-white children.
+Although the 2010 trial by Reinehr et al151 targeted children who were overweight (but not with obesity), the vast majority of children in the other trials in this group met criteria for obesity.
+These trials covered a wide age range, and both of the U.S. trials by Savoye et al included a substantial proportion of nonwhite children.

 Six of these seven studies reported results immediately after the last treatment session, so we could not determine the degree to which effects were maintained without ongoing contact.
-One trial did report results one year after the 12-month intervention had ended and found that beneficial effects were maintained (Figure 9).143 None of these highest-intensity trials were rated good quality, and two were non-randomized trials that used as controls children who had undergone the intake process but lived too far away to participate in their program, which is an inferior design to a truly randomized controlled trial.^{143,144} These factors may exaggerate the true effects of high contact interventions.
-The best-quality study, which reported 23 percent attrition and only 6 months of followup but otherwise generally good methods (including multiple imputation to analyze results in all randomized participants), showed the smallest treatment effect.149 In this U.S.-based study of 10- to 16-year-olds with average baseline BMI of 33, intervention group youth showed an average drop of 0.37 in their BMI and gained less than one kilogram on average (1.3 pounds), while the control group youth increased their BMI by an average of 0.67 and gained 3.7 kilograms (8.1 pounds).
+One trial reported results 1 year after the 12-month intervention had ended and found that beneficial effects were maintained (Figure 9).
+None of these highest-intensity trials were rated good quality, and two were nonrandomized trials that used as controls children who had undergone the intake process but lived too far away to participate in the program, which is an inferior design to a true RCT.
+These factors may exaggerate the true effects of high-intensity interventions.
+The best-quality study, which reported 23 percent attrition and only 6 months of followup but otherwise generally good methods (including multiple imputation to analyze results in all randomized participants), showed the smallest treatment effect.
+In this U.S.-based study of 10-to 16-year-olds with an average baseline BMI of 33 kg/m2, the intervention group showed an average BMI decrease of 0.37 kg/m2 and weight gain of less than 1 kg on average (1.3 lb), while the control group showed an average BMI increase of 0.67 kg/m2 and weight gain of 3.7 kg (8.1 lb).